Powers Moulton

-Powers G. Moulton (August 9, 1829 – December 21, 1904) was an American farmer and Republican politician.
-He was a member of the Wisconsin State Assembly, representing La Crosse County during the 1870 and 1871 sessions.
+Powers Gormer Moulton (August 9, 1829 – December 21, 1904) was an American farmer, Republican politician, and Wisconsin pioneer.
+He was a member of the Wisconsin State Assembly, representing La Crosse County during the 1870 and 1871 terms.

 Biography

 Powers Moulton was born August 9, 1829, in Trenton, New York.
 He received a common school education in New York before moving west with his parents in 1846.
 They settled in Lake County, Illinois, where they were some of the earliest settlers at Waukegan.
 Through his father, he became involved in the Democratic Party in Illinois, but he and his father would later split with the party over slavery.
 They both became staunch Republicans after that party was established in the 1850s.

 Some time in the late 1850s, Powers Moulton moved north into Wisconsin, and settled at the town of Onalaska, in La Crosse County.
 Shortly after his arrival, he was elected as a town assessor for 1859 and was re-elected in 1860.
 He was subsequently elected justice of the peace in 1862, and town treasurer in 1863.

 In 1864, he volunteered for service in the Union Army during the fourth year of the American Civil War.
-He was enrolled as a private in the 1st Wisconsin Heavy Artillery Regiment and was later was promoted to corporal.
+He was enrolled as a private in the 1st Wisconsin Heavy Artillery Regiment and was later promoted to corporal.
 He served with the regiment in Virginia until the end of the war.

 Upon his return, he was again elected justice of the peace in 1868 and 1871.
 During this time, he was also elected to two terms in the Wisconsin State Assembly, running on the Republican Party ticket.
 He served in the 1870 and 1871 sessions, representing La Crosse County's 2nd Assembly district, which then comprised the northern half of the county.
 His district was abolished in the 1871 redistricting act, and La Crosse resident Gideon Hixon was chosen as the Republican nominee for the county's sole Assembly district in 1871.

 After leaving the Assembly, he was elected town chairman in 1874, and served another term as justice of the peace in 1881.

 Powers Moulton died at his home in Onalaska, on December 21, 1904.
 He was buried at Onalaska City Cemetery.